Unleash/unleash-edge/CLI.md

 ###### **Options:**

 * `-b`, `--bootstrap-file <BOOTSTRAP_FILE>` — The file to load our features from.
 This data will be loaded at startup
 * `-t`, `--tokens <TOKENS>` — Tokens that should be allowed to connect to Edge.
-Supports a comma separated list or multiple instances of the `--tokens` argument
+Supports a comma separated list or multiple instances of the `--tokens` argument (v19.4.0) deprecated "Please use --client-tokens | CLIENT_TOKENS instead"
+* `-c`, `--client-tokens <CLIENT_TOKENS>` — Client tokens that should be allowed to connect to Edge.
+Supports a comma separated list or multiple instances of the `--client-tokens` argument
+* `-f`, `--frontend-tokens <FRONTEND_TOKENS>` — Frontend tokens that should be allowed to connect to Edge.
+Supports a comma separated list or multiple instances of the `--frontend-tokens` argument
 * `-r`, `--reload-interval <RELOAD_INTERVAL>` — The interval in seconds between reloading the bootstrap file.
 Disabled if unset or 0

   Default value: `0`